Outlook and risk factors

 Swedish Match takes pride in paving the way with its vision of a world without cigarettes.
 By providing products that are recognized as safer alternatives to cigarettes, our ambition is to create value for both shareholders and the society.

 For 2018, on a full year basis, Swedish Match expects the Scandinavian snus market to continue to grow and to remain highly competitive.
 In the US moist snuff market, we expect continued good growth for pouches.
 Swedish Match also expects the US snus/nicotine pouch market to grow.
 For US chewing tobacco we expect continued market declines, while for chew bags in Europe we expect continued market growth.

 We will continue to invest in growth for snus and nicotine pouches outside Scandinavia.
 We will also increase the availability of nicotine pouches to Swedish consumers and explore new market opportunities for chew bags.
-The operating loss for snus and nicotine pouches outside Scandinavia is expected to be noticeably lower in 2018 than in 2017.
 The decision to invest in ZYN production capacity in the US will predominantly affect capital expenditures in 2018.

 For the full year, Swedish Match expects continued growth in the US cigar market.
 Swedish Match expects the US cigar market to remain highly competitive.

 The effective corporate tax rate in 2018, excluding associated companies and any non-taxable larger one-time items, is expected to be around 21.5 percent (23.8).
 The expected reduction in tax rate is a consequence of the US corporate income tax reform effective January 1, 2018.